Algorithm for computing perturbation series of dynamical mean field theory: DMFT equations

 \section{DMFT equations}

 We consider a DMFT problem, described as the combination of an impurity problem and a self-consistency relation between the impurity and its bath.
 We denote by $U$ the interaction on the impurity, by $G$ the Green function of the impurity, and $\mathcal{G}$ the Weiss field~\cite{Georges1996}, i.e. the Green function of the impurity for $U=0$.
-The impurity self-energy $\Sigma$ is defined from the Dyson equation $\Sigma \equiv \mathcal{G}^{-1} - G^{-1}$.
+The impurity self-energy $\Sigma$ is defined from the Dyson equation $G = \mathcal{G} + \mathcal{G} \Sigma G$.
 We will also use the improved estimator $F \equiv \Sigma G$~\cite{Bulla2001}.
-These quantities ($G$, $\mathcal{G}$, $F$ and $\Sigma$) may be functions of Matsubara frequencies, or real frequencies and indices representing branches of the Keldysh contour, depending on which formalism is preferred.
-They are in general matrix-valued.
+In full generality, these quantities ($G$, $\mathcal{G}$, $F$ and $\Sigma$) are matrix-valued functions of two times on the Keldysh contour, and products are understood as convolutions on the Keldysh contour.
+This can be specialized to, e.g. real frequencies in case of a steady state problem, or Matsubara frequencies in equilibrium problems.

-We assume that we have a impurity solver that, given the Weiss field $\mathcal{G}$, produces the perturbative expansion of $G$, $F$ or $\Sigma$.
+We assume that we have an impurity solver that, given the Weiss field $\mathcal{G}$, produces the perturbative expansion of $G$, $F$ or $\Sigma$.
 To be specific, we will assume here that it produces the improved estimator $F$.
 We can use e.g. Monte Carlo~\cite{ProfumoWaintal2015, Bertrand2019, Bertrand2021}, quasi-Monte Carlo~\cite{Macek2020} or tensor cross interpolation ~\cite{NunezFernandezWaintal2022}.
 In this work, we will use quasi-Monte Carlo.

 The improved estimator $F$ is a functional of $\mathcal{G}$ and a series in $U$.
 It is the sum of Feynman diagrams with each vertex contributing a factor $U$ and with the bare propagator $\mathcal{G}$.
 Grouping the diagrams with the same number $n$ of vertices into functionals $\mathcal{I}_n[\mathcal{G}]$ yields